Battle of Hill 70: Royal Flying Corps

 The Canadian Corps had 16 Squadron (BE2cs), 40 Squadron (Nieuport 17s) and 43 Squadron (Sopwith 1½ Strutters) RFC in support and the Sopwith Camels of 8 (Naval) Squadron, Royal Naval Air Service for high patrols over the battlefield.
-An advanced landing ground at Petit Sains was made ready for 43 Squadron Strutters to mount continuous, counter-attack reconnaissance patrols.
-Formations of three Strutters were to observe an area 7000 yd wide and 1500 to 2500 yd deep, that counter-attacking German troops would have to traverse.
-The Strutter crews were to report their observations by wireless to the Canadian Corps and Heavy Artillery Group headquarters, then attack with their machine-guns any German artillery or concentrations of troops seen at bottlenecks.
+An advanced landing ground at Petit Sains was made ready for 43 Squadron 1½ Strutters to mount continuous counter-attack reconnaissance patrols.
+Formations of three 1½ Strutters were to observe an area 7000 yd wide and 1500 to 2500 yd deep, that counter-attacking German troops would have to traverse.
+The 1½ Strutter crews were to report their observations by wireless to the Canadian Corps and HAG headquarters, then attack with their machine-guns any German artillery or concentrations of troops seen at bottlenecks.
 Contact patrols to mark the progress of the Canadian infantry were to be flown by the B.E.2c crews of 16 Squadron.

-On 9 August, six 40 Squadron Nieuport 17s made a low-level attack on the six German observation balloons along the Hill 70–Lens front and shot them down.
+On 9 August, six Nieuport 17s of 40 Squadron shot down the six German observation balloons along the Hill 70–Lens.
 German artillery observation was obstructed but the attack made the Canadian interest in the area obvious.
-For the two days and nights before the attack, 10 Squadron, 25 Squadron (DH.4) and 27 Squadron (Martinsyde Elephant) bombed railway junctions, airfields and billets.
+For the two days and nights before the attack, 10 Squadron, 25 Squadron (DH.4s) and 27 Squadron (Martinsyde Elephants) bombed railway junctions, airfields and billets.
 In earlier battles, British fighters patrolling at height to engage German fighters had not been able to see low-flying, camouflaged German aircraft, which flew artillery-observation and ground attack sorties without interference.
 Six Nieuport 17s of 40 Squadron moved to an advanced landing ground at Mazingarbe, about 5 mi behind the front and a ground station was established on the heights west of Loos.
 When observers spotted a German aircraft at low altitude, a wireless message was sent to Mazingarbe for a Nieuport 17 to be sent up to engage the German aircraft.
 A letter-code on white canvas sheets containing the location of German aircraft could be laid on the ground for an airborne fighter pilot to read.